 Jeremy is an active member of the vibrant Boston new music community, enjoying frequent collaboration with local musicians and arts organizations.
 He currently serves as Managing Director of Juventas New Music Ensemble and co-director of New Music Brandeis.
-Recent and ongoing creative projects include new works for the Boston Children’s Museum and the Boston Sculptors Gallery.
+Current and upcoming creative projects include new works for Yarn/Wire and Cisum Percussion.
 A native of New Jersey, Jeremy holds a BA from Swarthmore College and is currently a PhD student in music theory and composition at Brandeis University, where he serves as a teaching fellow in the music department.
 For more information, visit jeremyrapaportstein.com

 Jeremy Rapaport-Stein is a creative artist who likes to make ethical, peculiar objects with sounds, words, and gestures.
 He has been doing so for the past nineteen years and hopes to continue to do so for nearly as long as he is able.